The Revelation According to Paul

-What have the Gospels according to Matthew, Mark, Luke, and John.
-In Romans 2:16, the Spirit, through Paul, says this: “In the day when God shall judge the secrets of men, according to my gospel, by Jesus Christ.”
+We have the Gospels according to Matthew, Mark, Luke, and John.
+But in Romans 2:16, the Spirit, through Paul, says this: “In the day when God shall judge the secrets of men, according to my gospel, by Jesus Christ.”

 From anyone but Paul this would be almost blasphemy.
 But the spirit-ruled heart has a consciousness that Paul is telling the truth.